alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-circus-endangered-research-animals.markdown

 When you get your completed EHC, you must keep it for at least 2 years.

+[Question for fact check: how long does it take to get the EHC?]

 There are different rules for [endangered animals](#endangered-animals).

 ##Transporting animals